SumaiaParveen/Learn-DS-DA-DE-with-me/#Day10 HEART Framework KPIs/Repeat Purchase Rate (RPR)/README.md

 - Step1: Creating labels whether the orders are repeat or new
 - Step2: Calculating RPR = (Number of Repeat Purchases of a Product) / (Total Number of Purchases of a Product)

-It is a metric that measures the percentage of customers that have made a repeat purchase of a specific product.
-It is calculated by taking the number of repeat purchases of a product and dividing it by the total number of purchases of that product.
-The resulting percentage represents the RPR of the product, with a higher percentage indicating a higher rate of repeat purchases for that product.

 #### Output

 |    Product |      RPR |